Alex9779/LoFence_Firmware/README.md

 It includes the same fence data as the last normal uplink but a battery voltage value of **0** to be able to distinguish a fence error condition from a battery low error condition.

-The LA66 tries to get a confirmation for about 30 seconds and tries to send the uplink again if no confirmation has been received twice per DR up to current DR - 3.
+The LA66 tries to get a confirmation for about 30 seconds and sends the uplink again if no confirmation has been received twice per DR up to current DR - 3.

 ### Settings uplinks